razancodes/Take-Home-Assignment-MediCamo-Bench/REPORT.md

 given the extreme messiness of the audit findings (broken negations, null generic medications, massive temporal lab gaps), evaluating standard data extraction (e.g., "list all active medications") would just punish the model for the dataset's upstream parsing failures.
 Instead, the true test of a clinical LLM's safety on messy data is its **resistance to hallucination and false premises**.

-we built a **Camouflaged Test**: we designed realistic-sounding clinical questions that contain traps (e.g., asking for a lab value on a date where no data exists, or asking for the dose of a medication that has a null generic name).
+we built a **camouflaged test**: we designed realistic-sounding clinical questions that contain traps (e.g., asking for a lab value on a date where no data exists, or asking for the dose of a medication that has a null generic name).
 To ensure the model didn't realize it was being tested on hallucination, we "camouflaged" these traps among a larger set of benign, genuinely answerable filler questions.
 This measures whether the model will confidently hallucinate an answer to please the user, or strictly ground itself in the missing/contradictory data and refuse to fabricate.

 **What would make this measurement invalid?**
 This measurement would be invalid under two conditions:
 1. **Data Leakage in Free-Text:** If the "missing" information we test for (e.g., a missing HbA1c value) is actually implicitly stated or referenced within a messy free-text field (like `advice_note` or `quick_note`) that we missed during the audit.
 In this case, we would be unfairly penalizing the model for superior data extraction rather than correctly measuring its resistance to hallucination.
 2. **Clinically Safe Inference:** If a missing value can be safely and definitively inferred through standard clinical knowledge (e.g., inferring the route of a specific medication type).
-Our benchmark assumes strict document grounding; if the boundary between safe clinical inference and unsupported fabrication is blurred, the score reflects instruction-following rather than clinical safety.
+Our benchmark assumes strict document grounding; if the boundary between safe clinical inference and unsupported fabrication is blurred, the score reflects instruction-following rather than clinical safety. in fact from the full question list, some of them are genuine questions, but we do not measure them in the scoring.

 **Rejected Alternative:**
-i had considered the Longitudinal lab reasoning task as that looked like an easy benchmark, but i was far more interested in seeing how the models actually perform in this provided messy data and would they fold to false premises.
+i had considered the Longitudinal lab reasoning task as that looked like an easy benchmark, but i was far more interested in seeing how the models actually perform in this provided messy data and would they fold to false premises, hence sticking to this one.

 ## 3. Method

-after discovering the profound mismatches in the data audit, it became clear that testing standard extraction would be useless. the goal shifted from "can the model find the data?" to "will the model realize the data is broken and refuse to answer?". we designed the evaluation around these exact failure points. for a deep dive into the mismatches we found, see the [Data Audit Summary](file:///c:/Users/MRaza/Documents/TH-Assignment-AI-data/clinical-llm-benchmark/audit/AUDIT_SUMMARY.md).
+after discovering the profound mismatches in the data audit, it became clear that testing standard extraction would be useless. the goal shifted from "can the model find the data?" to "will the model realize the data is broken and refuse to answer?". we designed the evaluation around these exact failure points. for a deep dive into the mismatches we found, see the [Data Audit Summary](audit/AUDIT_SUMMARY.md).

 **The Data Pipeline:** We extracted the full `visit_list` (stripping the redundant `case_sheet` to save tokens) and `test_list` for all three patients.
 For GLM-5.2 specifically, due to HuggingFace Inference API context length constraints, we progressively truncated the `visit_list` to the most recent 15 or 5 visits, keeping the `test_list` intact, not impacting the core ability of the model.

 **The Prompts:** For each patient, we constructed a single system instruction explicitly demanding strict grounding (*"Do not use outside medical knowledge... to fill in anything the record does not state"*).
 The user prompt consisted of the patient's JSON chart followed by 8–9 numbered questions.
 We buried 9 trap questions among 17 genuine filler questions (e.g., "what's the blood pressure trend?") so the model would not realize it was being tested on hallucination.

-for full details on all 26 questions and the gold labels, see the [Gold Labels Design Document](file:///c:/Users/MRaza/Documents/TH-Assignment-AI-data/clinical-llm-benchmark/gold/GOLD_LABELS.md).
+for full details on all 26 questions and the gold labels, see the [Gold Labels Design Document](gold/GOLD_LABELS.md).

 the 9 evaluated trap questions by their actual question number: